 Site of the Battle of Hastings in 1066, this quiet town is anything but turbulent now.
 The ruined Battle Abbey, built by William the Conqueror to celebrate his victory, and the battlefield itself are open to the public courtesy of English Heritage.

-If you fancy a day of big-name shopping, Ashford has pretty much every retail chain you can think of, while the Ashford Designer Outlet includes more than 80 stores offering discounted goods, including Gap, Jaeger, Kurt Geiger and Ted Baker.
+If you fancy a day of big-name shopping, Ashford has pretty much every retail chain you can think of, while the Ashford Designer Outlet includes more than 80 stores offering discounted goods, including Barbour, Jaeger, Kurt Geiger and Ted Baker.